dglynos/mustaine/README.md

 process(es) and will bring the application to a Denial of Service condition.

-This repository introduces two tools (`mustaine-thrash` and `mustained`) to measure timeouts in requests made by web application backends.
+This repository introduces two tools (`mustaine-thrash` and `mustained`) to measure timeouts in requests made by web application backends, and to abuse these timeouts for DoS purposes.

+See the [BSides Athens 2025 Presentation Slides](docs/bsides-ath-2025-ssrf.pdf) for more information about the technique and the tools.

 ## Build